kubernetes-sigs/gateway-api/geps/gep-91/index.md

 	// - AllowValidOnly: In this mode, the gateway will accept connections only if
 	//   the client presents a valid certificate.
 This certificate must successfully
 	//   pass validation against the CA certificates specified in `CACertificateRefs`.
-	// - AllowInvalidOrMissingCert: In this mode, the gateway will accept
+	// - AllowInsecureFallback: In this mode, the gateway will accept connections
-	//   connections even if the client certificate is not presented or fails verification.
+	//   even if the client certificate is not presented or fails verification.
+	//
+	//   This approach delegates client authorization to the backend and introduce
+	//   a significant security risk.
+It should be used in testing environments or
+	//   on a temporary basis in non-testing environments.
 	//
 	// Defaults to AllowValidOnly.
 	//